 Careful consideration will be given before any limiting conditions are applied.
 These conditions must be clearly justifiable and based solely on operational considerations.

 We recognise that promoting equal opportunities involves removing bias from existing policies, procedures and practices to ensure equal access to employment, volunteering and services.
 We collect information on the protected characteristics of our applicants and employees to identify any areas for improvement and necessary changes in our processes and practices.

-As part of our positive approach to disability, we participate in the Positive about Disability (Two Tick) scheme.
+As part of our positive approach to disability, we are proud to participate in the disability confident scheme for roles based in the UK.